Cookbook reviews: Mitch Tonks Fish Book Cover

 Prawns and pasta to pickled Cockles

 The shellfish section kicks off with an extravagant, special-occasion roast shellfish platter.
-During lockdown, myself and Mrs Fish Face held our own birthday seafood festival.
+We’ve made this recipe for a birthday seafood-style festival.
 This dish was the star of the show.

 Conclusion